Exploring the Gemini CLI

 Don't be afraid to reject a suggestion if it doesn't seem right.
 You are in control of the process.

-: If Gemini proposes an action (like writing a file or generating code) that you think is on the wrong track, press theESC
+If Gemini proposes an action (like writing a file or generating code) that is heading

-to search for the right syntax and flags.
-If it doesn't seem to know the command, just tell
+having to search for the right syntax and flags.
+If it doesn't seem to know the command,

 When you've finished implementing a feature, you can hand off the entire Git workflow.
 Gemini will: